Heavy Metals in Baby Food: What Parents Actually Need to Know

 The Source of the Toxins

-When a Congressional subcommittee released a report in 2021 showing high levels of heavy metals in popular baby foods (Happy Family, Gerber, Earth's Best), panic ensued.
+A Congressional subcommittee report released in 2021 found high levels of heavy metals in popular baby foods (Happy Family, Gerber, Earth's Best), and panic ensued.

-It is critical to understand the source: Lead, Cadmium, and Arsenic are elements in the earth's soil.
+Understanding the source is critical: Lead, Cadmium, and Arsenic are elements in the earth's soil.
 Historical pollution (leaded gasoline, old pesticides) enriched the soil with these elements over the last century.
 When you grow an organic sweet potato, it pulls water and nutrients from the soil to grow.
 It unavoidably pulls up the heavy metals, too.

 Organic certification simply means no synthetic pesticides were sprayed.
 It has absolutely zero impact on whether the soil underneath contained heavy metals.

-You cannot scrub heavy metals entirely out of agriculture.
-The goal is relentless minimization through dietary rotation.
+Heavy metals cannot be scrubbed entirely out of agriculture; after the 2021 Congressional report, the realistic goal is relentless minimization through dietary rotation.

 Renee Says